• Level of education

 Read more

-The evaluation is done in the form of a 20-minute oral presentation of the work and the results obtained in front of the person in charge of the UE, the persons in charge of the Master and the tutor.
+The assessment takes the form of a 20-minute oral presentation of the work and results obtained in front of the EU manager, the Master's program managers, and the tutor.

 Read more